JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 >
 {style="tip"}

-[WebAssembly (Wasm)](https://webassembly.org/) is a binary instruction format for a stack-based virtual machine.
-This format is platform-independent because it runs on its own virtual machine.
-Wasm provides Kotlin and other languages with a compilation target to run on the web.

-Kotlin/Wasm compiles your Kotlin code into Wasm format.
-Using Kotlin/Wasm, you can create applications that run on different environments and devices, which support Wasm and meet Kotlin's requirements.

 Additionally, you can use the most popular Kotlin libraries in Kotlin/Wasm out of the box.
-Like other Kotlin and Multiplatform projects, you can include dependency declarations in the build script.
+Like in other Kotlin and Multiplatform projects, you can include dependency declarations in the build script.
 For more information, see [Adding dependencies on multiplatform libraries](multiplatform-add-dependencies.md).

 Would you like to try it yourself?

 <a href="wasm-get-started.md"><img src="wasm-get-started-button.svg" width="700" alt="Get started with Kotlin/Wasm" style="block"/></a>

+## Kotlin/Wasm and WASI

+Kotlin/Wasm uses the [WebAssembly System Interface (WASI)](https://wasi.dev/) for server-side applications.
+Applications built with Kotlin/Wasm and WASI use a Wasm-WASI target, allowing you to call the WASI API and run applications outside the browser environment.

+Kotlin/Wasm leverages WASI to abstract away platform-specific details, allowing the same Kotlin code to run across diverse platforms.
+This expands the reach of Kotlin/Wasm beyond web applications without requiring custom handling for each runtime.

+WASI provides a secure standard interface for running Kotlin applications compiled to WebAssembly across different environments.

+> To see Kotlin/Wasm and WASI in action, check the [Get started with Kotlin/Wasm and WASI tutorial](wasm-wasi.md).
+>
+{style="tip"}

 ## Kotlin/Wasm performance